Pádraig Harrington: PGA Tour

 In 2007 Harrington won the Irish Open for the first time, in doing so Harrington became the first home winner of the Irish Open for 25 years.

-Harrington won the European Tour Golfer of the Year award in 2007 and 2008.

-In both 2003 and 2004 he was the runner up in The Players Championship, and in the latter year he won enough money on the PGA Tour as a non-member to earn an invitation to the end of season Tour Championship.
+In both 2003 and 2004 he was the runner-up in The Players Championship, and in the latter year, he won enough money on the PGA Tour as a non-member to earn an invitation to the end of season Tour Championship.